network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Measurements of idle round-trip time can be informative, but users care about how well their network performs when they are using it, not only how well it performs when no-one is using it.
+Measurements of idle round-trip time can be informative, but users care about how well their network performs when they are using it, not only how well it performs when no one is using it.
 In this document we specify how to measure network round-trip time under reasonable representative operating conditions.
 This document focusses on this specific aspect of network quality,